arjun-chand/E-shopping-Backend/README.md

   > Contributing

 Introduction
   E-Shopping Backend is designed to handle the server-side logic for an e-commerce application.
 It includes functionalities such as user authentication, product management, cart management, and order processing.
 This backend is built using Java Spring Boot ,designed to handle the server-side logic for an e-commerce application.
-It uses MySQL for data storage and integrates with tools such as Postman for API testing and pgAdmin for database management.
+It uses MySQL for data storage and integrates with tools such as Postman for API testing and pgAdmin for database management and Implimented Swagger as well.

 Features